gitlabhq/gitlabhq/docker/troubleshooting.md

 # Configure GitLab to redirect PostgreSQL logs
 echo "postgresql['log_directory'] = '/var/log/gitlab/postgresql'" >> /etc/gitlab/gitlab.rb

+# Prevent Postgres from allocating 25% of total memory
+echo "postgresql['shared_buffers'] = '100MB'" >> /etc/gitlab/gitlab.rb

 # You can now start GitLab manually from Bash (in the background)
+# Maybe the command below is still missing something to run in the background
 gitlab-ctl reconfigure > /var/log/gitlab/reconfigure.log & /opt/gitlab/embedded/bin/runsvdir-start &

 # And tail the logs (PostgreSQL log may not exist immediately)